“The intent of the Code cannot be questioned and the hurdles arising can be said to be teething problems as it is in its infancy.”

 The silence of Section 12 on Withdrawal

-The Code permits withdrawal of a case only before the admission of the petition but not afterwards.
+The Code permits withdrawal of a case only before the admission of the petition but not afterward.
 Section 12 was completely silent on this and the rationale behind this being that a collective mechanism commences once the resolution process is triggered, and this naturally places all creditors at par.

 Thus, to permit the applicant or a bunch of applicants to settle the dispute post-admission would adversely impact the interests of other creditors, whereas, the resolution process would have protected the rights and interests of all creditors.